ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/jekyll-search.md

 :::

 You can find the
-<a href="https://github.com/ULL-MFP-AET/ull-mfp-aet.github.io/blob/main/assets/src/search.json" target="_blank">source code at `/ULL-MFP-AET/ull-mfp-aet.github.io/main/assets/src/search.json`</a>
+<a href="https://github.com/ULL-MFP-AET/ull-mfp-aet.github.io/blob/main/assets/src/search.json" target="_blank">source code</a> at `/ULL-MFP-AET/ull-mfp-aet.github.io/main/assets/src/search.json`

 ::: v-pre
 * `layout: null`: To disable layout in Jekyll.
 * `sitemap: false`:
   - A Sitemap is an XML file that lists the URLs for a site.
 This allows search engines to crawl the site more efficiently and to find URLs that may be isolated from rest of the site's content.
 The [sitemaps protocol is a URL inclusion protocol](https://www.sitemaps.org/protocol.html) and complements `robots.txt`, a URL exclusion protocol.
 We can use the  front-matter to set the `sitemap` property to `false`
   - [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) is a Jekyll plugin to silently generate a sitemaps.org compliant sitemap for your Jekyll site
-* Liquid:` {% capture json %} ... {% endcapture %}` [Captures the string inside of the opening and closing tags and assigns it to a variable.
-Variables that you create using capture are stored as strings.](https://help.shopify.com/en/themes/liquid/tags/variable-tags#capture)
+* Liquid:` {% capture json %} ... {% endcapture %}` [Captures the string inside of the opening and closing tags and assigns it to a variable](https://shopify.dev/docs/api/liquid/tags/capture).
+Variables that you create using capture are stored as strings.
 * `{{ json | lstrip }}`:
   - Filters are simple methods that modify the output of numbers, strings, variables and objects.
 They are placed within an output tag `{{ }}` and are denoted by a pipe character `|`.
   - [lstrip: Removes all whitespace (tabs, spaces, and newlines) from the left side of a string.
 It does not affect spaces between words.](https://shopify.github.io/liquid/filters/lstrip/)